IMAGR-LTD/models/README.md

 * Create a dir to save all the training output, checkpoint, export model, etc.
   * eg. my models  path: `$PWD/models/imagr_models`
   * create a new folder `test_model_run` and put the `pipeline.config` in here
-* update the config file, particular what tfrecord to use
+* update the config file, specificaly what tfrecord and label map to use

 ```
 train_input_reader: {